spicata/spicata-and-11ty/notes/Aboriginal Spirituality.md

 3. Mourning ceremonies, which guides spirits back to their totem site; and
 4. Healing and harming ceremonies, which calls on the power of spirits to assist.
 ## The Colonial Lens
-European colonist described Aboriginal cultures as many things, [[Different, Not Rudimentary|such as stone-age-like, pre-literate, undeveloped, and rudimentary]].
+European colonist described Aboriginal cultures as many things, [[Different, but not Rudimentary|such as stone-age-like, pre-literate, undeveloped, and rudimentary]].
 However, this is because we judged them with capitalist-consumer lens.
 Rather, if we were to judge them using longevity, we would find that Aboriginal culture would be much older.
 In fact, [[How did the Indigenous Australians Get Here|Aboriginal culture is now widely accepted to the longest continuous culture(s) in the history of the world.
 (50,000-65,000 years)]]

 This, to some extent, is because they were able to overcome the risk of over-exploiting nature, by utilising and living by the stories of Dreamtime.